zuble/uws4vad/README.md

 ---
 ### Citation

-Give a shout if used:
+Give a shout if used <3

 ```bibtex
 @misc{uws4vad,